yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 Suppose there is a mal-formed message.
 In our Spring application, if our message handlers throw an exception, by default, the message will be requeued and delivered again, resulting in an infinite loop.
 A viable approach would be sending the bad message to other places for inspection after a few retries.

-RabbitMQ can handle this situation by using [dead letter exchanges](https://www.rabbitmq.com/dlx.html).
+RabbitMQ can handle this situation with [dead letter exchanges](https://www.rabbitmq.com/dlx.html).
 When our consumer negatively acknowledges a message, the queue will "dead-letter" the message (annotate with some information about the failure) and route it to the configured dead letter exchange.
 This configuration can be applied globally in the broker with a policy or specified when creating a queue.

 ```bash
 rabbitmqctl set_policy DLX ".*" '{"dead-letter-exchange":"my-dlx"}' --apply-to queues